An elderly man in a blue sweater holding his hand over his heart.

 AFib symptoms and complications

-Symptoms of AFib include:
+Symptoms of AFib include:2

 • Shortness of breath

-• Racing heart, fluttering or palpitations
+• Racing heart, fluttering heartbeat or palpitations

 • Dizziness or lightheadedness

-• Blood clots: an irregular heartbeat can cause blood to pool and form clots in an area of the heart called the left atrial appendage, or LAA.
+• Blood clots: An irregular heartbeat can cause blood to pool and form clots in an area of the heart called the left atrial appendage, or LAA.

 • Stroke: If a blood clot forms in the LAA, it can travel to another part of your body and cause a stroke.